 AI Agent Security Patterns

 TL;DR: Tenuo provides cryptographic authorization for AI agents.
-It contains prompt injection damage, prevents privilege escalation, and enforces the P-LLM/Q-LLM separation pattern.
-This guide explains what it does and what it doesn’t.
+It contains prompt injection damage to warrant scope, prevents privilege escalation, and enforces the P-LLM/Q-LLM separation pattern.

 At a Glance